mikeddecker/judge/documentation/domain/AI-Judge.AccountPermissions.md

 ## can_manage_representatives
 Wil probably not be given to individual users.
 Doesn't make any sense.

+## Notes — implementation guidance

+- Prefer a single table `AccountCapability` (one row per account) to store the boolean capability flags (e.g. `can_edit_video`, `can_train_model`) and limits (max uploads, max size, ...).
+- Videos are private by default.
+Access is granted explicitly by owner/representative via an `AccessGrant` (or `AccessGrant`-like table) where grants may target a specific `video_id` or a `folder_id`.
+- Video-level grants prevail over folder-level grants.
+If a video has an explicit grant, it overrides the folder's access rules for that video.
+- Block records (e.g. `AccountBlock`) always win over grants.

+## Minimal runtime authorization rules (current code)

+- Router layer: authenticates user identity and provides `account_id` via Flask `session` (see `/auth/login`).
+- Service layer: enforces authorization checks.
+The `VideoService` should verify:
+	- caller is authenticated
+	- requested fields are allowed to be updated (field-level mapping)
+	- sensitive flags such as `training` require elevated privileges (admins or subscription tier)

+If you want me to implement DB models for `AccountCapability`, `AccessGrant` and `AccountBlock`, I can scaffold SQLAlchemy models and example migration code.

 # Code examples
 Enum or str?